We’re a team of highly skilled physiotherapists who specialise in pelvic floor dysfunction.

 Constipation is where there are changes to how you move your bowels, including not opening your bowels as often as normal and finding it hard to get your stool (poo) out.
 Often the stool is hard and lumpy and difficult to pass.
 Most people will suffer from an episode of constipation at some point in their lives, but usually this is temporary and not serious.
 Unfortunately, for some people constipation can become a long term issue.

-• Read the POGP Good Bowel Health and POGP Improving Your bowel Health
+- Explore helpful guides: POGP Good Bowel Health and POGP Improving Your Bowel Health.

 Faecal Incontinence